dsilabs/zoom/web/apps/sample/about.md

 # About Sample

-Sample application demonostrating many of the features of the [Zoom framework](https://github.com/dsilabs/zoom).
+Sample application demonstrating many of the features of the [Zoom framework](https://github.com/dsilabs/zoom).

 Written by [Dynamic Solutions](https://www.dynamic-solutions.com).